 They are also popular for their stone sculpture and Mbira music.
 Mbira music is made from what has been nicknamed a ‘Finger Piano’, a hollow gourd with metal reeds that are plucked by the player.

 Their craftsmanship is however not limited to stone sculpture.
 The Shonas are also known for pottery, ironwork and fabric painting with the use of Sadza( fermented maize).

-The Shona tribe are predominantly farmers, their key crops including corn (maize), millet, sorghum, rice, beans, peanuts, and sweet potatoes.
-The maize is a more common crop grown by Shona farmers, as it’s used to make a common staple in Zimbabwean homes– Sadza.
+The Shona tribe are predominantly made up of farmers, their key crops include corn (maize), millet, sorghum, rice, beans, peanuts, and sweet potatoes.
+Maize is a more common crop grown by Shona farmers, as it is used to make a common staple meal in Zimbabwean home “Sadza.”

 Read More On Zimbabwean Food: 10 Zimbabwean Dishes To Try In Your Life Time

 The Shona people emphasizes living with the family over selfish interest and this can be seen in the way farm work is done through “nhimbe.”
 Though Shona is a paternal society which is synonymous with extended families, it reveres mothers in the society and sees them as “Holy.”